AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

         >
         >If no start date is defined, the landing page becomes live as soon as it is published.

-    * When the page reaches the end date, the landing page is automatically unpublished and the form is no longer available.
+    * When the page reaches the end date, <!--the landing page is automatically unpublished and -->the form is no longer available.
 The **[!UICONTROL Expiration]** page is displayed instead.

         >[!NOTE]
         >